Find Trade Colleges

 Most Popular Ohio Trade Schools for an Award Taking 1 to 4 Years in Electronics Maintenance & Repair

-Our 2023 rankings named Northwest State Community College the most popular school in Ohio for electronics maintenance & repair students working on their undergraduate certificate.
+Our analysis found Northwest State Community College to be the most popular school for electronics maintenance & repair students who want to pursue a undergraduate certificate in Ohio.
 Located in the rural area of Archbold, Northwest State Community College is a public college with a small student population.

 Women make up 17% of the electronics repair majors at the school.